 If your business has been affected by the coronavirus, it might qualify for an SBA disaster loan of up to $2 million — though The New York Times reports that they’re now capped at $15,000, plus a $10,000 advance.
 Rates are low, and businesses have the option to postpone repayments for a full year.

 However, a disaster loan isn’t a quick way to get funds — the SBA takes time to process applications, and it may take up to five days to receive your funds after you sign the closing documents.

 In the meantime, you may want to compare lenders with fast turnaround to improve cash flow while you wait for the results of your SBA application.

 For quick funding, you can usually borrow between $2,000 and $500,000.
 Anything more than that could take some time.
 The amount you can borrow depends on a variety of factors, including:

-You have several different business options loans if you need fast cash for your business, including
+You have several loan options if you need fast cash for your business, including:

 |Equipment financing||Buy or lease equipment with long repayment terms and competitive rates.||A few days to a few weeks|

 |Merchant cash advance||Get an advance on future sales with this type of business financing that you repay with a percentage of your sales revenue.||1 day to a few weeks|

 If you’re looking for a business term loan, you might get a quicker response if you apply for a personal loan instead.
 Lenders tend to process personal loans faster because they have less factors to consider — they don’t have to go over business plans or long financial records.